Qatar airport officials could face charges over forced examinations of women

 In Qatar, like much of the Middle East, sex and childbirth outside of marriage are criminalised.
 Migrant workers in the past have hidden pregnancies and tried to travel abroad to give birth, and others have abandoned their babies anonymously to avoid imprisonment.

-The revelation that women on 10 flights in Doha earlier this month were subjected to invasive vaginal exams has spiralled into a public relations catastrophe for Qatar, a tiny oil-rich state on the Arabian Peninsula and host nation for the 2022 Fifa World Cup.
+Qatar, a small, energy-rich state on the Arabian Peninsula, will host the 2022 Fifa World Cup.